 According to the CDC, advanced gum disease affects nearly half of Americans over the age of 30.
 As common as the condition is, tooth loss is often the unfortunate outcome when left untreated.
-But with so many successful options for gum disease treatment in Flowery Branch, losing teeth isn’t your only choice.
+But with so many successful options for gum disease treatment in Buford, losing teeth isn’t your only choice.

 The Transition from Gingivitis to Periodontitis

 Gum disease is a sneaky, progressive disease, because the first stage, called gingivitis, occurs when bacterial plaque is not thoroughly removed from your teeth.
 Red, swollen and bleeding gums are the revealing signs of this infection, but this condition is easily reversed with daily brushing and flossing and professional cleaning at the dentist’s office.

 When left untreated, gingivitis can develop into a more serious condition called periodontitis.
 Toxins from this buildup of plaque not only affect your gum tissue, but also the bone and ligaments that support your teeth.
 As the infection causes disease to the bone and supporting tissues, your teeth may eventually become loose and need to be treated surgically or removed.

 The first step in treating periodontitis is a traditional, nonsurgical gum disease treatment in Buford called scaling and root planing, which involves scraping and removing the plaque and tartar off of your teeth and root surfaces by scaling, and then smoothing away any roughness on the roots to prevent bacteria from gathering again.